tathianamb/biia/README.md

 ### Architecture taxonomy

-The taxonomy uses atomic, combinable tags.
+The `architecture` preset uses atomic, combinable tags.
 Any model, however complex, is described as a combination of these atoms.
 A paper receives all tags that apply to its proposed model.

 | Tag | Description | Examples |
 |-----|-------------|---------|